Wall Street's losses worsen as markets tumble worldwide

 NEW YORK (AP) — Wall Street is tumbling toward its lowest point in more than a year on Monday as renewed worries about China’s economy pile on top of markets already battered by rising interest rates.

-The S&P 500 was 2.6% lower in midday trading after coming off its fifth straight losing week, its longest such streak in more than a decade.
+The S&P 500 was 2.1% lower in afternoon trading after coming off its fifth straight losing week, its longest such streak in more than a decade.
 It joined a worldwide swoon for markets Monday.
 Not only did stocks fall across Europe and much of Asia, but so did everything from old-economy crude oil to new-economy bitcoin.

-The Dow Jones Industrial Average was down 558 points, or 1.7%, at 32,340, as of 11:05 a.m.
-Eastern time, and the Nasdaq composite was 3.5% lower as tech-oriented stocks again took the brunt of the sell-off.
-Monday’s sharp drop leaves the S&P 500, Wall Street’s main measure of health, down slightly more than 16% from its record set early this year.
+The Dow Jones Industrial Average was down 392 points, or 1.2%, at 32,538, as of 12:31 p.m.
+Eastern time, and the Nasdaq composite was 2.7% lower as tech-oriented stocks again took the brunt of the sell-off.
+Monday’s sharp drop leaves the S&P 500, Wall Street’s main measure of health, down roughly 16% from its record set early this year.

 Most of this year's damage has been the result of the Federal Reserve's aggressive flip away from doing everything it can to prop up financial markets and the economy.
 The central bank has already pulled its key short-term interest rate off its record low of zero, where it sat for nearly all the pandemic.
 Last week, it signaled additional increases of double the usual amount may hit in upcoming months, in hopes of stamping out the high inflation sweeping the economy.